mtlynch/mtlynch.io/_posts/2017-11-29-outsourcing-mvp.md

   nav: main
 ---

-I had an idea for a new web site, but who has time to build their own web sites?
-I mean aside from basically everyone who isn't me who's seemingly able to put out a sleek-looking web site in about an hour.
+Over the summer, I had a brilliant idea for a website.
+But who has time to build their own website?
+Actually, it seems like every developer on the Internet who *isn't* me can spend an hour and come up with a really advanced website.
+So I guess the answer to my question is everyone can build their own website but me.

+I just wanted to build the simplest possible version of the idea.
+In software, this is known as the minimum viable product, or MVP.
+It's a test version of your product to see if actual users are interested in using it.
+But it was a busy time at my day job, so I wouldn't have time to work on a side project.

+Then I had an even better idea.
+I'd *outsource* the task to a freelancer.
+Then they'd just build up the site on their own, then when I was ready, they'd hand me a thriving site with thousands of passionate users demanding that I find a way to monetize the site.

-It was a busy time at my day job, so I decided to practice my outsourcing skills by hiring a freelancer to build it.
-This didn't go quite according to plan, as I somehow ended up as my freelancer's freelancer.
+This wasn't quite how it worked out.
+I completed the project, but I somehow ended up becoming my freelancer's freelancer.

 # The idea

-I follow the [keto diet](https://www.dietdoctor.com/low-carb/keto), but I've always found it a pain to find new recipes.
-There are plenty of good keto recipes online, but they're split across many different blogs, each with a different structure.
-Most people who write keto blogs specialize in cooking, not running web sites, so their sites tend to be slow and hard to navigate.
+I follow the [keto diet](https://www.dietdoctor.com/low-carb/keto), but I find it exasperating searching for new recipes.
+There are plenty of good keto recipes online, but they're split across dozens of blogs, each with a different structure.
+Most people who run keto blogs specialize in cooking, not running websites, so their sites tend to be slow and hard to navigate.

 TODO: Screenshots of different keto blogs

 My idea was KetoHub, a keto recipe directory.
-It would put everything into a common format so that the user can browse recipes from any keto site.
-Expedia, but for keto recipes.
+It would aggregate meals options from all the different blogs so that you could browse them from one easy-to-use website.
+Like Expedia, but for keto recipes.

-A minimum viable product (MVP) is the smallest possible version of a software project.
-It tests whether there are actual users who will really use your product.
+{% include image.html file="wireframe-v1.jpg" alt="Mockup of KetoHub v1" max_width="600px" img_link=true %}

 # Finding a freelancer

-Most of KetoHub's heavy lifting was just web scraping - writing software to load web sites and pull out the relevant data.
+Most of KetoHub's heavy lifting was web scraping - the logic to scan the recipe blogs and pull out the relevant data.
 That kind of work is relatively inexpensive and straightforward to outsource.
-I planned to wait until I had some free time, then use a freelancing site to hire someone to implement the scraping.
+I could wait until I had some free time, then use a freelancing site to hire someone to do the scraping.

 Oh wait!
 This would be a perfect job for my friend Ferngully (who agreed to let me write about her under the condition that I assign her a silly pseudonym).
-She quit her job a few months prior to travel but was due back to the US in a few weeks to look for full-time work.
+She quit her job to travel a few months prior.
+She was due back to the US in a few weeks to look for full-time work.
 We had worked together in the past, so I knew she was a solid developer and that we work well together.
+She didn't have experience with web development, but that part was small enough that I could do myself with my limited web programming knowledge.

 Ferngully was into the idea.
+I'd never hired someone outside a freelancing site before, so that was a new experience.
+How do I pay her?
+How does she legally transfer her intellectual property to me?
+We agreed on an hourly rate, I wrote up a contract based on [this template](https://www.docracy.com/0nyy4jzmvg8/odesk-short-agreement), and we were off to the races.

+# Time crunch

-She was much further along with her job search than I expected.
-She had already started interviewing and almost had some offers in-hand, but I figured the job would only take a few weeks.
-She didn't have experience with web development, but the web app portion wasn't that complicated.
-I could do it with my limited AngularJS knowledge.
+The first blip in the process was that Ferngully was much further along with her job search than I expected.
+She had already started interviewing and almost had some offers in-hand.
+Still, I told myself it was only a 1-2 week job, so she'd be done before she started working full-time.

-# Work begins

 I wrote a [design document](/files/outsourcing-mvp/ketohub-v1-design-doc.pdf) so that Ferngully and I would have the project specified in a central location.
-I also used pen and paper to sketch out the user interface:

-{% include image.html file="wireframe-v1.jpg" alt="Mockup of KetoHub v1" max_width="600px" img_link=true %}
+TODO: Show picture of design doc.

-I felt like it would be discouraging if she delivered the backend only to sit for months waiting for me to do anything with it, so I rushed to put together a frontend using data I scraped by hand.
+I felt like it would be discouraging if she delivered the backend only to sit for months waiting for me to do anything with it, so I spent a week of evenings putting together a basic frontend using data I scraped by hand.

 {% include image.html file="ketohub-mvp.png" alt="Basic KetoHub site with dummy data" max_width="600px" img_link=true %}

+Now, KetoHub was ready to go as soon as Ferngully delivered the pieces I needed for generating data.

 # Why aren't we live?